nankalon-code/SHERLOCK/README.md

 > **Elementary.
 Here's what broke your production and why.**

-**Built by a first-year Computer Science student** | Microsoft AI Agents Hackathon 2026
+| Microsoft AI Agents Hackathon 2026

 ---